sci-42ver/SICP_SDF/sicp_notes.md

+Do you mean "completed nodes" for nodes whose 2 possible subtrees have been checked?
+If so, assume that we do inorder traversal.
+For one normal directed binary tree, then we keep car until we reach the leftmost leaf.
+Then we can construct the "open stack" stack1 similar to Recovery left link lists in https://stackoverflow.com/a/79155823/21294350 (IMHO `B` is always the root, is it that case?).
+Then use "Floyd's algorithm to detect cycles" to check left link lists.
+Then we go back to check the right child of `C.left` in the stack1 and constructs stack2.

+Then if no cycle for stack2, we mark `C.left.left` as `T` in the stack2.
+But that will *lose track of* the original left child of `C.left` in the stack2.
+Could you say more about "completed nodes" and its update process?
 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.